Skip to content

 Step-by-Step Guide

-Define an AllowlistSynchronizer to pull ARMO's allowlist(s) for the node-agent workload.
+Apply an AllowlistSynchronizer to pull ARMO's allowlist(s) for the node-agent workload — in a single command, no file to save.
 Use the path for the image you run:

 • ARMO/armo-kubescape-node-agent/* — the public Kubescape node-agent (quay.io/kubescape/node-agent).